AlexVanMeegen/alexvanmeegen.github.io/research.md

 * **Publication**: A. van Meegen and S.J. van Albada, [Phys.
 Rev. Research **3**, 043077 (2021)](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.3.043077)
 * **Poster**: *CNS 2019*, Barcelona, Spain ([pdf](pdf/CNS19_timescales.pdf))

+Neurons communicate predominantly through spikes.
+How does this spike-based interaction affect the recurrent dynamics of random networks?
+In particular, how does it affect their temporal correlations (intrinsic timescales)?
+Are long intrinsic timescales possible despite the white spiking noise?

+To address these questions, we built upon the recently developed model-independent DMFT by [Keup et al](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.11.021064).
+Furthermore, we developed novel approximations and solutions to the colored noise problem - mapping temporal input correlations to temporal output correlations - for LIF and GLM neurons.

+The resulting theory allows for parameter scans which revealed that there are regimes with intermediate intrinsic timescales in balanced networks of GLM neurons.
+Furthermore, the structure of the temporal correlations are fundamentally different in GLM and LIF networks: Longer intrinsic timescales correspond to bursty spiking for the former and to an effective refractory period for the latter.

 <!-- ## Large-Scale Simulations -->